pivotal/docs-tap/scst-scan/samples/public-source-compliance.md

     ...
     ```

-1. The changes applied to the new ScanPolicy will re-trigger the scan to run again.
+1. The changes applied to the new ScanPolicy trigger the scan to run again.
 Reapply the resources by running:

     ```
     kubectl apply -f sample-public-source-scan-with-compliance-check.yaml